 Median price: $415,000 | Median DOM: 62 days | Median size: 2,350 sq ft

-Silverlake is the premium end of the Eagle Mountain townhome market at $415,000 median — and the largest at 2,350 sq ft median.
+Silverlake is the premium end of the Eagle Mountain townhome market — largest median size at 2,350 sq ft and highest median price at $415,000.
 At 62-day DOM, there's more time to be deliberate than in faster communities.
-If you want the most space in Eagle Mountain's townhome market without approaching $450,000, Silverlake is the top of the range.

 The HOA Reality in Eagle Mountain Townhomes